 Stage 2: Optimism

-Optimism defines the second stage where prices are rising as new capital is being invested.
+Optimism defines the second stage where prices are rising as new capital flows in.
 This stage is reached when the market has been in a sustained uptrend for many months.
-The market has a positive outlook, and therefore many investors are comfortable investing money at this stage.
+The market has a positive outlook, and therefore many investors are comfortable investing money at this point.

 Stage 3: Belief

 As time goes by, optimism turns into belief.
 This stage of ‘belief’ is defined as one of the first signs of a bull market.
 Investors seek new opportunities in the market.

 Searching for alternative investment options can be a good idea if you know what you are doing.
 People easily get caught up in feeling thrilled as they select random projects because they believe nothing can go wrong.
 Everything is running up.

 It is important to keep track of your excitement level, as being overexcited is a clear sign for closing a position.